-Lighting around the machine must be adequate enough to perform operations safely.
+Lighting around the machine must be adequate enough that operations can be performed safely.
 Shadows, glare, or strobe effects that may distract or impede the operator must be eliminated.

 Weight Load

 Refer to the Machine Specifications for the weight of your machine.
 Make sure that the surface upon which the machine is placed will bear the weight of the machine, additional equipment that may be installed on the machine, and the heaviest workpiece that will be used.
 Additionally, consider the weight of the operator and any dynamic loading that may occur when operating the machine.